-Your Plan applies your Deductible, your Co-payments and your Co-insurance toward your Out-of-Pocket Limit.
-You may have separate Out-of-Pocket Limits for pharmacy benefits or other services.
-After you meet your Out-of-Pocket Limit, you pay no Co-insurance or Co-payments for the rest of that Plan Year for Covered services.
+Your Plan applies your Deductible, your Copayments and your Coinsurance toward your Out-of-Pocket Limit.
+After you meet your Out-of-Pocket Limit, you pay no Coinsurance or Copayments for the rest of that Plan Year for Covered services.

 When your family meets the family Out-of-Pocket Limit, all family members are considered to have met their individual Out-of-Pocket Limits.
+You may have separate Out-of-Pocket Limits for certain services (and if you have a Prescription Drug coverage, you may have separate Out-of-Pocket Limits for pharmacy benefits).